magnus-ffcg/ffcg-cd-lab/deployment1/README.md

 # Deployment 1

 NOTE: When not installing monitoring PodMonitor is lacking.
-Disregard this and continue.
+Disregard this when its pops up later during "kubectl apply" steps deployment and continue to next step.

 First, deploy the first application: